nocoolnicksleft/BotWatch/README.md

 When entering the custom program names don't forget to add the file extension.

+I don't have any plans to do further development on this right now.
+I might add some display of sensor input some day.

 ###Credits

 I studied the [MINDdroid project](https://github.com/NXT/LEGO-MINDSTORMS-MINDdroid) to learn and used their LCPMessage class for generating commands.